jorgetavares89/hub-payment/README.md

 ```

 ### payment-methods-ms
 * A Spring Boot Microservice responsible to list the payment methods by a Restaurant ID.
-Bellow follow a example of request and result,
+When this application is up, the `DatabasePopulator` run and populate the payment-methods DB, creating some dummy relationship of `PaymentMethod` and `Restaurant`.
+Below follow a resquest and result example:

 Request: